-That worry was confirmed when Pharrell Williams was announced as the producer of the project.
-A member of the groundbreaking hip-hop outfit N*E*R*D, he doubled as an artist and producer in his own right.
-Williams' work in the last few years has eyed the commercial rather than the creative.
-That was disappointing as it hadn't always been that way, he used to be able to do both.
-Major production fall out's on Madonna's Hard Candy (2008) and Shakira's She Wolf (2009) didn't assist in assuaging the fear Estefan's faithful had either.
+Fans worried Estefan might have a bout of uncharacteristic insecurity and try to acclimatize herself to less-than sonics.
+Their fears were confirmed when Pharrell Williams was announced as the producer of the project.
+A member of the groundbreaking hip-hop outfit N*E*R*D, he doubled as an artist and producer on his own.
+Williams' work in the last few years eyed the commercial rather than the creative.
+Major production failures on Madonna's Hard Candy (2008) and Shakira's She Wolf (2009) didn't assist in assuaging the fear Estefan's faithful had.

-Miss Little Havana stands parallel to gloria!, complimenting it rather than surpassing it; a unique accomplishment.
-The unlikely pair of Pharrell and Estefan crafted a work that is authentically her own, but fresh and flashy enough to get those unaware of that Estefan magic curious.
-Four and half out of five stars.-QH
+Miss Little Havana parallels gloria!, complimenting it rather than surpassing it.
+The unlikely match of Pharrell and Estefan crafted a work that is authentically her own, but flashy enough to get those unaware of that Estefan magic curious.
+Four and a half out of five stars.-QH

 [Editor's Note: The Miss Little Havana album is a Target only exclusive, available through their stores physically.
-Digitally it is available on iTunes.-QH]
+Digitally it is available on iTunes.
+For current news on Gloria Estefan, visit her official site.-QH]

 8 comments: